Key Takeaways

 Set Clear Objectives: Define clear and specific goals for your SEO campaign, such as increasing organic traffic, improving keyword rankings, or boosting conversions.
 Align these objectives with your overall business goals and revenue targets.

 Keyword Research and Analysis: Conduct thorough keyword research to identify relevant keywords and phrases with high search volume and commercial intent.
 Analyze keyword competitiveness and search trends to prioritize target keywords that offer the greatest potential for ROI.
+When forecasting based on domain authority metrics like Moz DA, Semrush Authority Score, or Ahrefs DR, a 2023 academic analysis from Universitat Pompeu Fabra validated the high correlation between these scores and actual search performance, confirming they are reliable signals for forecasting.

 Conversion Rate Optimization (CRO): Analyze your current conversion rates and identify areas for improvement on your website, such as landing page optimization, user experience enhancements, and call-to-action optimizations.
 Estimate the potential uplift in conversion rates resulting from SEO initiatives.